black-sheep-dev/harbour-sailhub/README.md

 The development is in an early state at the moment.
 Lot of functionality is missing.

-## Version compatibility
-Starting with Version 0.1.0 the application needs at least SailfishOS 4.2.
-If you use an older version of SailfishOS use app version 0.0.35 instead.

 ## Authentication with Personal Access Token
 To authenticate with GitHub API a personal access token is necessary.
 You can create one in developer settings on GitHub profile settings page.